Morpheus636/DDNS/README.md

 # GDDDNS
 Simple Dynamic-DNS for use with GoDaddy DNS using BASH and Systemd Services.

+This tool is developed for my use but published so others can benefit.
+Pull requests will be closed without merging.

 ## Usage
 ### Installing
 1. Create an A record for your subdomain.